Advances and Open Problems in Federated Learning: Defending Against Attacks and Failures

-Differential privacy has also been studied as a defense against inference-time attacks, where the adversary may modify test examples to manipulate the learned model.
+\phantomsection \paragraph{Defending against inference-time evasion attacks} Differential privacy has also been studied as a defense against inference-time attacks, where the adversary may modify test examples to manipulate the learned model.
 A straightforward approach is to make the predictor itself differentially private; however, this has the drawback that prediction becomes randomized, a usually undesirable feature that can also hurt interpretability.
 More sophisticated approaches~\citep{DBLP:conf/sp/LecuyerAG0J19} add noise and then release the prediction with the highest probability.
 We believe that there are other opportunities for further exploration in this direction.